 Angela Mund

 Angela Mund DNP CRNA serves as the Chair of the Department of Clinical Sciences at the Medical University of South Carolina, a comprehensive health sciences center.
 She has 10 years of service in the United States Army Reserves, providing anesthesia care to our nations active-duty military and veteran retirees, including serving at Brooke Army Medical Center during Operations Iraqi and Enduring Freedom.
 She has been a registered nurse for over 30 years and an advanced practice registered nurse since 1998.
-Dr Mund is a graduate of the Minneapolis Veterans Affairs Nurse Anesthesia Program and worked at the Minneapolis VA for over 10 years as a staff Certified Registered Nurse Anesthetist in both the main operating room and the pain clinic.
+Dr Mund is a graduate of the Minneapolis Veterans Affairs Nurse Anesthesia Program and worked at the Minneapolis VA for over 10 years as a staff Certified Registered Nurse Anesthetist.
 She is the past-president and prior executive director of the Association of Veteran’s Affairs Nurse Anesthetists.
-Dr Mund is actively involved in policy and policymaking, teaching doctoral courses in healthcare policy, assisting with policymaking, and talking with state and federal legislators.
+Dr Mund is actively involved in policy and policymaking and teaching doctoral courses in healthcare policy.
 She is the FY23 President of the American Association of Nurse Anesthesiology.

 Marcus Pigman